reshma-rgb/Project_Backend/README.md

 ##One to Many relationship is used for connecting all the models.
 ##Serilizers are used show required fields and establish relationship in between serializers
 ##For making API ViewSets are used with Router, Api is present at http://127.0.0.1:8000/api/ id locally executed.
-##Population script is present for adding objects to database